 “I am prepared to die here.
 I have learned that government plans a major crackdown against us tonight,” Khan said.

 “I am here till my last breath,” he told a crowd of supporters on Sunday.

-It is speculated that the Pakistani army may take decisive actions to end the crisis.
+It is speculated that the army could take decisive actions to end the crisis.

 Senior hospital official Dr. Wasim Khawaja said Sunday that protester Naveed Razzaq drowned in a ditch after he was in a crowd that was bombarded with tear gas.